10 Best Sparkling Wines For New Year's Eve

 7. Crémant

 Crémants generally come from France, but their color can differ drastically from one bottle to the next — you can find both white and rosé varieties.
 This type of wine is a fantastic choice if you want Champagne but don't want to pay the Champagne price tag.
 That's because these wines are made with the same method used for Champagne.
-Therefore, you're going to get a more budget-friendly bubbly that still has many of the same characteristics of your favorite expensive bottle.
+Therefore, you're going to get a more budget-friendly bubbly that still has many of the same characteristics as your favorite expensive bottle.
 The regulations for what can be considered a Crémant are slightly less rigorous than those of Champagne, but not by much.

 There are quite a few different varieties of this type of wine, all made with different grapes, so it can be fun to taste what makes them different.
-Decanter suggests Gustave Lorentz, Zéro Dosage, Crémant d'Alsace, 2017 if you're looking for a wine that will offer great taste and value.
+Gustave Lorentz, Zéro Dosage, Crémant d'Alsace, 2017 works if you're looking for a wine that will offer great taste and value.
 We think it's a great option for popping open while the ball drops.

 8. Moscato d'Asti